How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 When visiting Florence for the first time, staying in the Historic Centre is simply a must!
 As a UNESCO World Heritage Site, the center is filled with Renaissance wonders, cobblestone streets, restaurants, and so much more.

 Overall, the historic center of Florence is fairly small and completely walkable.
-Here you will be in the center of all the best things to do and see in Florence, including the hidden gems and unusual things to do.
+Here you will be in the center of all the best things to do in Florence.

 When’s the best time to visit Florence?

-The best time to visit Florence is in the Spring and in the Fall, as these are the best months for optimal weather and festivals.
+The best time to visit Florence is in the spring and in the fall, as these are the best months for optimal weather and festivals.
+My personal favorite month to visit is October, when the weather is still warm and there are fewer crowds.

 How many days are needed for Florence?

 Florence is a city that should be visited for a minimum of 2 full days.
-2 full days is enough time to see all the main attractions, slow down, and take everything in.
-3 days in Florence are enough to see everything, and dive deeper into the city.
+Two full days is enough time to see all the main attractions, slow down, and take everything in.
+Three days in Florence is enough to see everything, and dive deeper into the city.

 Is the Firenze Pass worth it for?